This is a true wilderness adventure where the only trails are the ones you make and seeing other people is extremely

 We offer backpacking adventures throughout the Brooks Range and Gates of the Arctic National Park.
 Hike some of the world’s most spectacular areas such as the Noatak and the Arrigetch Peaks.
 Follow the footsteps of Robert Marshall as you hike the North Fork of the Koyukuk around Mt.
 Doonerak and Frigid Crags.
 Bettles Lodge has specialized in custom trips to the Brooks Range for the past 30 years.
 Creating a unique experience, Bettles is far from the beaten path, a real Alaskan Lodge with plenty of character and characters!
 Bettles Lodge is proud to provide professional, safe and efficient aviation services in addition to our Local Tours, Hotel, Restaurant, Gift Shop, Bar and Fueling.
 Purchase bear spray, white gas, propane, iso-butane and other camping basics.

-Charter aircrafts into the Brooks Range in the Summer for flight seeing, drop off, pick up and food drop services.
+Charter aircraft into the Brooks Range in the Summer for flight seeing, drop off, pick up and food drop services.
 Year round flight seeing is also available.
 The Brooks Range has everything to offer from incredible fishing to pristine hiking, camping, rafting trips and much more.
-Bettles Lodge does not provide guide services but can recommend a local guide or group to accommodate your needs, and we also recommend searching the internet as guides have their own information available online.
+Bettles Lodge does not provide guide services but can recommend a group to accommodate your needs, and we also recommend searching the internet as guides have their own information available online.

 Create your own unique adventure in the back country or let us provide the info you need to decide on locations, time of year and group size.
 Everything from packing lists to menu planning.
 Be sure to check the Events page for info regarding time of year and group trips planned.

 Areas of Interest in the Brooks Range Many groups combine backpacking with river float adventures.
 We would be happy to put together the wilderness adventure of a lifetime to fit your interests.
 The Brooks Range offers some of the most spectacular pristine wilderness left on earth.
 Wildlife viewing, spectacular scenery, fishing, and exceptional hiking opportunities abound.